 I think General Idea recognized a kindred spirit when they published my “Breach of Promise” and portraits by Jorge Zontal of me in the 1982 “X-Ray Sex” issue of FILE.
 I didn’t reciprocate, however.
 Wary of being drawn into their camp, a mere functionary in the apparatus of their Pavillion, instead I mounted a wholesale assault on their system.
 That same year I delivered a lecture on their work in front of the whole Toronto art community in the back room of the Rivoli—with GI present.
 It was a severe critique; yet it was also the most sustained analysis of their work they had received.
 Nonetheless, I saw their system as capitalistic and insisted on taking them at their word, all irony aside, when they wrote, “Fascism and Anarchy Join Hands to Create a Work of Art.”
 You have to remember the times, though: the threat of nuclear war, South African apartheid, the rise of neo-conservatism with the election of Ronald Reagan and Margaret Thatcher, the threat to abortion rights, Anita Bryant’s attacks on gays—and rock stars (David Bowie) and famous painters (Anselm Keifer) making Nazi salutes!

-In retrospect, I see this response as that Oedipal weariness PhD candidates succumb to: I had been too long in an intense study of so-called French theory et alia (about the length of a PhD) and found semiology (and General Idea) to be the highest phase of capitalism.
+In retrospect, I see this response as that Oedipal weariness PhD candidates succumb to, though I was not one: I had been too long in an intense study of so-called French theory et alia (about the length of a PhD) and found semiology (and General Idea) to be the highest phase of capitalism.
 Nonetheless, my lecture served the purpose of the younger generation of the Toronto art community crowded in the Rivoli in their own Oedipal desires to be rid of General Idea.
 Only the unsuspecting art community did not expect that a year later I would apply a critique to them, too, in my lecture “Axes of Difference.”

 In the first decade of the new millennium I made a slow conversion back to General Idea, realizing that there were more similarities than differences and perhaps that they were right to see a filiation: in our mutual strategies of performative fictions and commitment to a national art history.
 I more than made up for my early critiques with my 2013 book Glamour is Theft.
 Filiation may now be restored but I don't believe that the early critique was misdirected; it still is an pertinent analysis of their work if the value judgements are removed.